 Especially when the results look like this.

-Way back when I first talked about getting that gorgeous resin deer head, I mentioned that we wanted to do something to this wall to make the deer pop a bit more.
-We played around with several different ideas, including a stencil and painting the inside of the wall a different color.
-But it wasn’t until one day when we were sitting around watching television and I suddenly shouted out “WOOD PLANKS” that we knew we had landed on a good idea.
+We knew that it would be fun to make that little inset panel stick out a bit more, but for the longest time we just weren’t sure what to do.
+We played around with the idea of painting it a different color, or even stenciling it, but it wasn’t until one day when we were sitting around watching television and I suddenly shouted out “WOOD PLANKS” that we knew we had landed on a good idea.

 It’s almost silly how easy this process was.
 Corey grabbed several 2x4s from Lowe’s (for about $25) and cut them to size for the little nook in the fireplace.
 Then, I used my favorite stain – Minwax’s dark walnut – to get the wood to a nice, rich color, and we used some nails to toss ’em up on the wall.